devExcale/acsai-obsidian/Systems and Networking/Unit 1/Concurrency/Threads.md

 The two level model is a variant of the many to many model with the restriction that certain kernel threads are mapped to a single user thread (one to one).

-The only advantage this method provides is an increased flexibility of scheduling policies, so that certain threads have assured execution time.
+The only advantage this method provides is an increased flexibility of scheduling policies, so that certain threads have ensured execution time.

 ![Two Level Model Diagram](?TK)

+## Contention Scope

+Contention Scope how threads will compete with each other for the use of physical CPUs.

+> [!abstract] Process Contention Scope
+> Competition occurs between threads of the same process.
+>
+> It is the case of user threads mapped to a single kernel thread, or threads managed by a thread library (e.g. *[many-to-one](#Many%20to%20One)*, *[many-to-many](#Many%20to%20Many)*).

+> [!abstract] System Contention Scope
+> Competition occurs between kernel threads and involves the [system scheduler](/Systems%20and%20Networking/Unit%201/Process%20Handling/Process%20Scheduling.md#Process%20Scheduler).
+>
+>